 Commodity Futures Trading Whistleblowers

-Doyle Dennis LLP represents whistleblowers who report fraud or violations of Commodity Exchange Act (CEA) and report this to the Commodity Futures Trading Commission (CFTC).
+Doyle Dennis Avery LLP represents whistleblowers who report fraud or violations of Commodity Exchange Act (CEA) and report this to the Commodity Futures Trading Commission (CFTC).
 Eligible whistleblowers who report fraud or violations, may be entitled to an award ranging from 10 percent to 30 percent of the amount collected by the federal government.

 What type of information is necessary to make a whistleblower claim?